Strange metal transport from coupling to fluctuating spins

+Using $m=\hbar^2/(2ta^2)$ for a square lattice with lattice spacing $a$, and taking the carrier density $n$ equal to the hole density $p$, we can extract the apparent transport scattering time from the data as $\hbar/\tau_{\mathrm{tr}}=2 t \tilde{\rho}$.
+The linear slope extracted from Fig. \ref{fig:Fig1}A for $J=0$ is $\alpha=1.003$ (see panel C).
+This is the first important result of our study: At low hole concentrations, the metallic state of the infinite-$U$ Hubbard model, represented here by the t-J model for $J=0$, is a Planckian metal at all temperatures above the ferromagnetic transition.
+Because charge fluctuations are absent in this limit, the cause of the observed Planckian behavior is necessarily the presence of the spin fluctuating background, that is in this case paramagnetic and thermal.

-The effect of a finite antiferromagnetic (AF) exchange coupling, $J>0$, is also depicted in Fig. \ref{fig:onehole}A. AF correlations build up upon lowering the temperature (shown in Fig. \ref{fig:onehole}B) until the system orders antiferromagnetically at $T=0$ \cite{LugasPRB06,JiangPNAS21,XuPRR22}, resulting in insulating behavior at low temperatures.
-A $T$-linear resistivity is recovered at all $T\gtrsim J$, as soon as the AF correlations vanish (cf. Fig. \ref{fig:onehole}B).
+The effect of a finite antiferromagnetic (AF) exchange coupling, $J>0$, is also depicted in Fig. \ref{fig:Fig1}A. AF correlations build up upon lowering the temperature (shown in Fig. \ref{fig:Fig1}B) until the system orders anti-ferromagnetically at $T=0$ \cite{LugasPRB06,JiangPNAS21,XuPRR22}, resulting in insulating behavior as $T\to 0$.
+A $T$-linear resistivity is recovered at all $T\gtrsim J$, i.e. as soon as the AF correlations vanish (Fig. \ref{fig:Fig1}B), extrapolating to a finite residual resistivity $\rho(T=0) \propto J$.
 The recovery of uncorrelated spin dynamics is also indicated by the entropy approaching the value $k_B \log 2$ per spin (see supplement).
-From the Drude analysis, for all finite $J$ we obtain the same Planckian slope $\alpha \simeq 1$ and a residual scattering rate $\gamma_0 \propto J$.
+From the Drude analysis, we obtain the same Planckian slope $\alpha \simeq 1$ for all finite $J$ and an apparent residual scattering rate $\gamma_0 \approx 2J$ (Fig. \ref{fig:Fig1}C).